kotlin-hands-on/hands-on/Introduction to Coroutines/01_Introduction.md

 ![](./assets/1-intro/InitialWindow.png)

 Our program loads the contributors for all the repositories under the given organization.
-By default, the oganization is "kotlin", but you can choose another one.
+By default, the organization is "kotlin" but you can choose another one.
 Later we'll add the logic sorting users by the number of their contributions.

 Now put in your login and token (or password) to the corresponding fields.
 Make sure that the 'BLOCKING' option is chosen in the dropdown menu, then click on "Load contributors".
 The UI should freeze for some time and then show the list of the contributors.
+You can open the program output to make sure the data is loaded: the information is logged after each successful request.
 Make sure you see the loaded data in order to continue.

 We're going to compare different ways of implementing this logic, and see how coroutines change the picture.